spinkube/documentation/content/en/docs/topics/routing.md

 weight: 13
 ---

+This topic guide shows you how to connect to your application deployed to SpinKube, including how to use port-forwarding for local development, or Ingress rules for a production setup.

 ## Run the sample application

 Let's deploy a sample application to your Kubernetes cluster.
 We will use this application